-Emotional responses to multimedia content have been studied from three perspectives.
-There has been a research trend towards estimating emotions from multimedia content [10], [11], [12].
+trend toward estimating emotions from multimedia content [10], [11], [12].
 On the other hand, recognizing emotions induced by videos has been studied in the affective computing community [13], [14], [15], [3], [16].
-The emotion recognition has been also used in applications such as detecting topical relevance, or summarizing videos [17], [13], [18].
+The emotion recognition has also been used in applications such as detecting topical relevance or summarizing videos [17], [13], [18].
 This paper presents an emotion recognition method using EEG signals and eye gaze data in response to videos using users' bodily responses.

 Hanjalic and Xu [10] introduced "personalized content delivery" as a valuable tool in affective indexing and retrieval systems.
-In order to represent affect in video, they first selected video and audio content based features based on their relation to the valence-arousal space that was defined as an affect model.
+In order to represent affect in video, they first selected video and audio content-based features based on their relation to the valence-arousal space that was defined as an affect model.
 Irie et al. [19] proposed a latent topic model by defining affective audio-visual words in the content of movies to detect emotions in movie scenes.
-They extracted emotioncategory-specific audio-visual features named affective audio-visual words.
+They extracted emotion category-specific audio-visual features named affective audio-visual words.
 These higher level features were used to classify movie scenes using a latent topic driving model.
 This model takes into account temporal information which is the effect of the emotion from precedent scene to improve affect classification.
-The probability of emotional changes between consecutive scenes was also used in [20] to improve emotional classification of movie scenes using content features.
+The probability of emotional changes between consecutive scenes was also used in [20] to improve the emotional classification of movie scenes using content features.